 Lightweight plants that need a lot of moisture thrive well in plastic planters.
-These are also an inexpensive option and safe for indoors especially if you have children. if you are growing food, plastic might not be a safe option.
-You may choose BPA free plastic planters free of chemicals if this is the case.
-Plastic planters can be recycled but they should be kept from extreme heat to avoid breakage.
-We also don’t recommend using pesticide on plastic planters as they may react with the plastic.
+Plastic planters are also an inexpensive option and safe for indoors as they will withstand being knocked about a bit.
+However, it’s best to keep your plastic planters away from extreme heat to avoid breakage.
+Similarly, we also don’t recommend using pesticide on plastic planters as they may react with the plastic.

 Container Gardening Care

 Here are a few tips for caring for your office planter boxes or containers:

 - Regularly check for signs of damage or wear, such as cracks or holes, and replace or repair the container as needed.

 - Keep the container clean by regularly wiping it down with a damp cloth or rinsing it off with water.

 - When repotting your plants, be sure to use a fresh potting mix and clean the container thoroughly before adding the new soil.